adoante/RustProjects/RustNotes.md

 ## Functions
 - By convention function in Rust use `snake_case` format for names
-- Rust doesn’t care where you define your functions, only that they’re defined somewhere in a scope.
+- Rust doesn’t care where you define your functions, only that they’re <br>
+  defined somewhere in a scope.
 - You must specifiy the type in parameters `fn func(x: i32){};`
 - Return values are specified with the `->`
     - `fn five -> i32 { 5 }